Call now for your free consultation 888.842.1616

 Our Legal Take

 Generally, property owners are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner failed to provide adequate security to protect those on its premises, Eduardo Orellana’s family may seek justice and elect to pursue legal claims for his wrongful death.
+Should the facts of this matter reveal that the shopping center parking lot owner failed to provide adequate security to protect those on its premises, Diem Tong may seek justice and elect to pursue legal claims for her injuries

 The Murray Law Firm has an extensive and successful record representing victims of violence and security negligence.
 We have recovered millions of dollars for our Clients, and recently obtained a $29.25 million dollar verdict for a victim of an unsafe property.
 We offer our legal assistance, if desired.